 Instruction in writing with emphasis on research and analytical exposition.
 Required for graduation.
-Prerequisite: EN-CP 103.
+Prerequisite: EN-CP 103 (C- or better).
 Students may receive credit for only one of the following courses: EN-CP 104, EN-CP 105, EN-CP 112, and EN-CP 122.
 For online programs, this course replaces EN-CP 112 Writing for College.
+Requires a grade of C- or better to be considered complete.